-Minds,"-s very fine effort and well received.
-Music by Pres.
-Lockwood.
-Saturday P. M., two o'clock meeting was called Saturday P. M., two o'clock meeting was called to order by the President.
+Saturday P. M. two o'clock meeting was called to order by the President.
 Conference, after which Pres.
-Lockwood gave us one of the finest and most logical lectures ever given in this place, giving his reason for leaving the materialistic field, and coming into the Spiritualistic.
-He was applaud-ed loudly by the Spiritualistic through the entire lecture.
-In the evening W. F. Jamieson spoke on "Materialism errors Spiritualism."
+Lockwood gave us one of the finest and most logical lectures ever given in this place, giving logical lectures ever given in this place, giving his reason for leaving the materialistic field, and coming into the Spiritualistic.
+He was applauded loudly by the Spiritualists through the entire lecture.
+In the evening W. F. Jamleson spoke on "Materialism wereas Spiritualism."
+He reviewed "Materialism sersus Spiritualism."
 He reviewed Pres.
-Lockwood's afternoon effort, and gave many fine thoughts on Materialiam. saving among othfine thoughts on Materialism, saying among oth-ers, "If Spiritualism is true, there will be no one ers, "If Spirituation is true, there will be no one more pleased than mysell; also if true, the spirit is material, consequently Materialism is true."
+Lockwood's afternoon effort, and gave many fine thoughts on Materialism, saying among others, "If Spiritualism is true, these will be no one more pleased than myself; also if true, the spirit is material, consequently Materialism is true."
 J. O. Barrett and J. R. Talmadge arrived on this evening's train and were welcomed by hosts of warm friends.
-Meeting adjourned till Sunday.
+Meeting adjourned till Sunday, Sunday manning.
+A goodly number was pre-

 Sunday morning.-A goodly number was pre-sent when the meeting was called to order by the President.
 Conference.
-J. O Barrett then gave one of his concise and spiritual discourses de fending Spiritualism.
-"Doubt," he said, "was the portal of science; no discovery of truth can ad-vance without it."
-Reviewing Mr. Jamieson, he said, "Jamieson is not lost, but will by and bye blossom out and be grander and better for having passed through his experiences caused by doubt-ing."
+J. O Barrett then gave one of his concise and spiritual discourses deone of his concise and spiritual discourses de-fending Spiritualism.
+"Doubt," he said, "was the portal of science; no discovery- of truth can ad-vance without it."
+Reviewing Mr. Jamieson, he said, "Jamieson is not lost, but will by and bye plossom out and be grander and better for having-passed through his experiences caused by doubt-ing."
 At the close of Bro.
-Barrett's lecture he was loudly applanded.
+Barrett's lecture he was loudly applauded.
+The Secretary elected at our last meeting, being-unable to attend to the was loudly applauded.
 The Secretary elected at our last meeting, being unable to attend to the business, handed in his resignation.
-The convention proceeded to elect a Secretary in place of D L. Barnes.
-Cora B. Phillips (daughter of Dr. J. C. Phillips, former Secretary,) of Omro, was unani-mously lighted to fill the position.
+The convention proceeded to elect a Secretary in place of D. L. Barnes.
+Cora B. Phillips (daughter of Dr. J. C. Phillips, former Secretary,) of Omro, was unantmously elected to fill the position.
 The session closed by singing by J. R. Talmadge.
-The two o'clock p.
-M., meeting was called to order.
-The subjects of church taxation, the extending of same courtesies by railroads to Spiritualist and Liberalist speakers, as to clergymen, and the bill now before the Wisconsin Legislature prohibiting certain physicians practicing medicine, were ably discussed.
-Committees were ap-pointed to draft proper resolutions and present them at the evening session for action.
-J. R. Taimadge then gave his lecture entitled, "Who has the Truth."
-I wish I could give a verbatim report of it, but suffice it to say it was conceded y all to be the finest lecture of the convention.
+The two o'clock, P. M., meeting was called to order.
+The subjects of church taxation, the extending of same courtesies by railroads to Spirit.

+tending of same courtesies by railroads to Spirit-ualist and Liberalist speakers, as to clergymen, and the bill now before the Wisconsin Legislature prohibiting certain physicians practicing medi cine, were ably discussed.
+Committees were ap-pointed to draft proper resolutions and present pointed to draft proper resolutions and present them, at the evening session for action.
+J. R. Talmadge then gave his lecture entitled, "Who has the Truth."
+I wish I could give a verbatim report of it, but suffice it to say it was conceded by all to be the finest lecture of the convention.
 At its close Mr. Jamieson arose and in language peculiar only to himself, gave Mr. Talmadge some very flattering compliments.
-J. O. Barrett also wished to know where he (Talmadge), timid soul that he is, ever got the courage to go before an audience like this to give his earnest appeal for what he considered truth.
-The meeting closed with remarks by the President and a song by Talmadge.
+J. O. Barrett also wished to know where he (Talmadge), timid soul that he ishever got the courage to go before an audience like this to give his earnest appeal for, what he considered truth.
+The meeting closed with remarks by the President and a song by

-Evening, seven o'clock.-The first thing pre-sented to the meeting was the following report, which was unanimously adopted.
+Evening, seven o'clock.-The first, thing pre-sented to the meeting was the following report, which was unanimously adopted.